hugorodet-poly/ComputeCanada_Workshop_VisionIC/README.md

 > # PRACTICE TIME : MULTITASK
 > Read and submit the batch script `multigpu.sh`.
 Check the ouput : it should indicate running on 4 GPUs.

+## 12. Fluffed-out example script

+`example.sh` is a fluffed-out example script, with all the bells and whistles.
+It is a script I used for a project, and it is meant to be run on the Cedar cluster.
+It is a bit more complex than what we've seen so far, but it is a good example of what you can do with SLURM.
+Also it obviously won't run on your machine, it's just an example.